‘Tiger King’ star Doc Antle to face money laundering charges - NewsBreak

 Federal agents arrested the controversial wild animal trainer Friday and he has been in custody at the J. Reuben Long Detention Center in Conway, South Carolina throughout the weekend.

-Antle, the owner of the Myrtle Beach Safari in South Carolina, is featured prominently in “Tiger King: Murder, Mayhem and Madness,” a 2020 Netflix documentary miniseries that focused on tiger breeders and private zoo operators in the U.S. The series focused heavily on Oklahoma zoo operator Joe Exotic , who also was targeted for animal mistreatment and was convicted in a plot to kill a rival, Carole Baskin.

 The charges against Antle, 62, were expected to be formally announced during a court proceeding Monday afternoon in Florence, South Carolina.
 The charges relate to allegations of money laundering, a person familiar with the matter told the AP on Saturday.
-The person could not discuss the matter publicly and spoke to AP on condition of anonymity.
+The person could not discuss the matter publicly and spoke to AP on condition of anonymity.‘Tiger King’ star ‘Doc’ Antle booked into South Carolina jail

 Animal rights advocates have accused Antle of mistreating lions and other wildlife.
 He was indicted in Virginia in 2020 on animal cruelty and wildlife trafficking charges.